kevonc/kevoncheung.com/content/articles/20210418-social-media-fear.md

 ---
-title: "How to overcome your social media fear"
+title: How to overcome your social media fear
-date: "2021-04-18"
+date: '2021-04-18'
-category: "entrepreneurship"
+meta_description: ''
-meta_description: ""
+slug: social-media-fear
-slug: "social-media-fear"
+topic: entrepreneurship
 ---

 I found my spot to be helpful on the Internet.